 The carpenters had two leaders among them.
 Five hundred families followed the Bodhisatta, who was wise and good, while the other families stood behind a foolish and greedy man.
-After the second demon departed, the latter stood up and declared there was nothing to fear and they should believe the demon from the south.
+After the second demon departed, the foolish leader stood up and declared there was nothing to fear and they should believe the demon from the south.
 Their home was a paradise and they would not find a better one.
 The Bodhisatta, on the other hand, said they should not take any chances and build a ship to be prepared, just in case the flood did come.
 His followers agreed and began construction while the other five hundred families only mocked them.

 On the day of the full moon, the Bodhisatta’s followers stood in their ship with all their belongings packed aboard.
-As the moon rose in the sky, the water rose over the island and so the Bodhisatta set sail.
+As the moon rose in the sky, the water rose over the island, so the Bodhisatta set sail.
 Even as the water reached knee-deep, the followers of the fool remained convinced that the waves would not get any higher, but they did.
 Eventually the flood rolled over the island seven palm trees deep and every remaining person died.

 In the Lifetime of the Buddha

-This put Devadatta in great agony, including spitting up hot blood, and he remembered the Buddha’s virtue and that the Buddha had not once held any malice for him despite all the bad things that he had done to the Buddha, including trying to kill him three times.
+This put Devadatta in great agony, including spitting up hot blood, and he remembered the Buddha’s virtue and that the Buddha had not once held any malice for him despite all the bad things he had done to the Buddha, including trying to kill him three times.
 He decided to go reconcile and asked his followers to carry him on a litter to the Buddha’s monastery.
 When the Buddha was told that Devadatta was coming to make peace, he predicted he would not arrive.
 At one point during his journey, Devadatta asked to be set down so he could bathe and drink to relieve his fever, and as soon as he stepped on the soil, the earth opened up and the flames of hell swallowed him and the five hundred families traveling with him.

 One day the Buddha heard some disciples discussing how Devadatta and the five hundred families had been doomed.
-He told them this story so they knew Devadatta’s greed for pleasures of the present and disregard for the future had also led him and his followers to ruin in the past.
+He told them this story so they knew that Devadatta’s greed for pleasures of the present and disregard for the future had also led him and his followers to ruin in the past.